 December 30, 2023

-Even though those statements are true.
-There are things that can be done.
 We could tax everyone fairly.
 For example: a flat tax, after a certain threshold.
 I've heard or read that a ten percent rate would be enough for all the government programs, as well as providing a surplus to waste.
 Perhaps a national sales tax or ten, fifteen or twenty percent for all things, except essentials, like food, clothing—costing less than x—(I don't think a ten-thousand dollar dress is an essential item), medicines, etc. People with an income below a specific level would be exempt from this tax.

 We could provide public education beyond high school, such as college, trades, specialties, and healthcare.
 I think of this as investing in people.
 People that get better jobs pay more taxes.
 The program pays for itself in the long run.